A reliable order-statistics-based approximate nearest neighbor search algorithm: Experimental analysis

-We compare results with a number of relevant state-of-the-art references: {\it i)} plain Euclidean LSH (E2LSH) \cite{Andoni2006} with the implementation available online\footnote{\url{http://www.mit.edu/~andoni/LSH/}} including the automatic setting of most parameters; {\it ii)} randomized kd-trees (RKDT) and, {\it iii)} hierarchical k-means (HKM), both implemented in the FLANN package \cite{Muja2014}, together with {\it iv)} FLANN itself, which is always inferior to the the best of RKDT and HKM but sets automatically all parameters; finally we include {\it v)} Inverted Multi-Index (IMI) \cite{Babenko2012} developed by the authors\footnote{\url{http://arbabenko.github.io/MultiIndex/}} except for the final linear search among candidates, which we carried out as in ROSANNA.
+We compare results with a number of relevant state-of-the-art references: {\it i)} plain Euclidean LSH (E2LSH) \cite{Andoni2006} with the implementation available online\footnote{\url{http://www.mit.edu/~andoni/LSH/}} including the automatic setting of most parameters; {\it ii)} randomized kd-trees (RKDT) and, {\it iii)} hierarchical k-means (HKM), both implemented in the FLANN package \cite{Muja2014}, together with {\it iv)} FLANN itself, which is always inferior to the the best of RKDT and HKM but sets automatically all parameters; {\it v)} the IVFADC algorithm \cite{Jegou2011}, based on product quantization, and implemented by us starting from the Matlab code published by the authors\footnote{\url{http://people.rennes.inria.fr/Herve.Jegou/projects/ann.html}}, and finally {\it vi)} Inverted Multi-Index (IMI) \cite{Babenko2012} developed by the authors\footnote{\url{http://arbabenko.github.io/MultiIndex/}} except for the final linear search among candidates, which we carried out as in ROSANNA.
 All these techniques are implemented in C++ language.
-In the following figures, curves are obtained (except for FLANN) as the upper envelope, in the accuracy-time plane, of points corresponding to different parameter settings.
+We also implemented and run optimized PQ, both parametric and non-parametric \cite{Ge2014a}, but did not include results, generally worse than those of the PQ-based IMI and IVFADC, in order not to clutter further the figures.
+Curves are obtained (except for FLANN) as the upper envelope, in the accuracy-time plane, of points corresponding to different parameter settings.
 For ROSANNA, we consider $G \in \{1,2,\ldots,K/2\}, R \in \{1,2,4,8,16\}, C \in \{1,2,4,\ldots,128\}$, and similar wide grids are explored for the main parameters of all other techniques.
 To focus on the more interesting high-accuracy range, in all graphs we use a logarithmic scale for both accuracy and speed-up.